 Make a list of:

-• Your symptoms, including when they started and how they may have changed or worsened over time
+• Your symptoms, including when they started and how they may have changed or worsened over time.

-• Key personal information, including recent life changes and family medical history
+• Key personal information, including recent life changes and family medical history.

-• All medications, vitamins or supplements you take, including doses
+• All medicines, vitamins or supplements you take, including doses.

-• Questions to ask your doctor
+• Questions to ask during your appointment.

 • What's the most likely cause of my symptoms?